Visanow raises $16 mln from General Catalyst on immigration bet

 The paperwork involved has created a market many companies are tapping.
 Competitors include LegalZoom, Teleborder, and Bridge.US.

-Visanow says it will use the funds to grow in its niche of catering to individuals and small to medium-sized businesses.
-Its tools help smaller U.S. businesses compete for overseas talent with larger ones, something immigration-related legal bills might otherwise make unaffordable, said Bob Meltzer, Visanow chief executive.
+Visanow says it will use the funds to grow in its niche of individuals and small to medium-sized businesses.